Welcome to Santa Rosa Montessori School!

 Office Manager

-Alla wears many hats at Brush Creek Montessori, seamlessly balancing administrative duties and classroom support.
+Alla wears many hats at Santa Rosa Montessori, seamlessly balancing administrative duties and classroom support.
 With a Master’s in Public Administration, an AMI Montessori Primary Guide Certificate, and an M.Ed. from Loyola University Maryland, she brings a wealth of knowledge to our school.

 As Office Manager, Alla keeps things running smoothly—handling billing, parent communication, social media, and even giving school tours.
 When needed, she steps into the classroom, offering just the right mix of guidance and challenge to our students.